My husband refuses to talk about problems.

 Because you haven’t yet talked to him about it, emphasize the “skills” aspects of the couple work you can do to get closer and pick something he would like to see better (you may have to guess, like “disagreeing less” or “more sex”.)

-Learning to talk in a group setting
+Learning to talk in a one-to-one group educational setting

 You can start with one of the famous Art and Science of Love seminars offered across the USA, many held by our Gottman-certified therapists here at Couples Therapy Inc. The Art and Science of love is a group experience that allows couples to become familiar with many of the principles we cover in our intensive couples therapy retreat.
 There is no personal sharing encouraged.
 You work simply between yourselves as you learn.